ericcombiolab/LRTK/README.md

 |-WhiteList
 |-Uniqness_map
 ```
 In addition, we provide several examples to test LRTK on different linked-read sequencing technologies.
-We have included a small dataset (FQs) and a large dataset (LargeFQs) on Zenodo (https://zenodo.org/record/6792169).
+We have included a small dataset (FQs) and a large dataset (LargeFQs) on Google Drive (https://drive.google.com/drive/folders/1XPW2avL_LZAt5yIh9tb35jZ5GfCSj7eQ).
 The small dataset is used to quickly test the raw read analysis module.The large data set can be used to test all the fucntions and generate the final HTML report.
 ```
 example
 |-FQs/